 Help us test our website

-We are making changes to the My Probate Partner website, and are looking for people of all walks of life to take part in usability testing sessions this October.
+We are making changes to the My Probate Partner website, and are looking for people of all walks of life to take part in usability testing sessions.
 This is a paid opportunity.

 What does it involve?